nbarrett/oscillation/README.md

     * However, the disadvantaged player can redeem his token AND the next one on his next turn only.
 If any leap-frogged player has no token to lose, they miss their next throw.
     * The extra token must be returned to the Staging Post as soon as the fifth token is collected by removing it by hand, leaving that player one more to visit and collect to make a set.

+9. Winning the game
-      The gets back to the Finishing•Point with five different tokens is the
+   * The gets back to the Finishing Point with five different tokens is the Winner

 ## The game so far